Provable Learning of Random Hierarchy Models and Hierarchical Shallow-to-Deep Chaining: Optimization results and proof sketch

 \section{Optimization results and proof sketch}

-In this section, we sketch how to prove the end-to-end optimization guarantee corresponding to the approximation result (Construction 3) in Section~\ref{sec: warm up approx}.
+In this section, we sketch the proof of the end-to-end optimization guarantee corresponding to the approximation result (Construction 3) in Section~\ref{sec: warm up approx}.
 The full proofs of the results in this section can be found in Appendix~\ref{sec: opt proofs}.
 We emphasize that we do not assume access to the intermediate tokens.
 Instead, we show that the intermediate features will be automatically learned when the model is trained to fit the label.

 As mentioned in the introduction, our proof consists of two parts: First, we will consider each single layer and show that certain properties --- in our case, clusters respecting the synonyms structure --- can be approximately preserved across layers.
 Then, we will chain those one-layer results, show that the error does not blow up during chaining, and derive our main optimization guarantees for learning RHMs with a deep convolutional network.